gunthercox/jsondb/readme.md

 print(db.data(key="user_count"))
 ```

-**It is important to note that a key will be created reguardless of whether it
+**It is important to note that a key will be created regardless of whether it
 exists as long as a value is provided.** The database has the same functionality
 as a dictionary.